Next-Door-Tech/Telehack-Public/basic.md

 ### `TH_LOCALTIME[$]`

-Returns a human-readable local time for the given UNIX timestamp.
+Returns a human-readable timestamp for the given UNIX timestamp, in the user's timezone.

 ```
 10  PRINT TH_LOCALTIME$(TH_TIME)